-IngramSpark provides a handy publisher compensation calculator which easily allows you to figure out how much you can earn from the sale of each copy of your book depending on a few key factors.
+IngramSpark provides a handy publisher compensation calculator that easily lets you figure out how much you can earn from the sale of each copy of your book depending on a few key factors.
 Simply enter your book's specifications, including the trim size, interior color and paper types, whether the binding will be paperback or hardcover, laminate style, the number of pages, list price, wholesale discount, and your market area (U.S., U.K., European Union, Australia, or Global).
 Then select "calculate" and see how much money you will make from the sale of one copy of your book at the price you've determined and the specifications you've chosen to print it.

 Play With Aspects of Your Book

 You may find that the per book compensation you'll receive for a book with your specifications isn't quite what you thought it would be.
-The easiest way to manipulate your P&L is in the price of your book, but you never want to make the mistake of pricing your book significantly higher than the competition in order to receive a higher per book compensation.
-There is generally a little wiggle room in price between books that are similar in genre and format, but not much, so you don't want to make your book too expensive or too cheap in comparison to the books it will be shelved next to.
+The easiest way to manipulate your P&L is in the price of your book, but you never want to make the mistake of pricing your book significantly higher than the competition to receive a higher per-book compensation.
+There is generally a little wiggle room in price between books that are similar in genre and format, but not much, so you don't want to make your book too expensive or too cheap compared to the books it will be shelved next to.
 Instead, don't be afraid to play with different aspects of your book to help you reach a better per book compensation.
 Perhaps you want to change the trim size or go with a paperback book versus a hardcover.
 Maybe you want to change the cover finish.
-Work with the many available options and see how you they affect your level of compensation.
+Work with the many available options and see how they affect your level of compensation.

 A note of caution: Don’t do anything so extreme as to make your book an anomaly in its category.
-One of our most helpful tips for publishing a book is to make sure it fits in your genre.
+One of our most helpful tips for publishing a book is making sure it fits in your genre.
 You want your book to stand out, but not in a way that makes it peculiar or unfamiliar to the readers who typically buy that type of book or in a way that makes it difficult to stock in its appropriate bookstore section.
-If your book style does not fit industry standards for your particular genre or looks too different from its immediate competition, you may be putting yourself at a disadvantage when it comes to book sales.
+If your book-style does not fit industry standards for your particular genre or looks too different from its immediate competition, you may be putting yourself at a disadvantage when it comes to book sales.
 Booksellers don't buy books they don't know how to shelve and consumers don't buy books in their favorite genre that don't look like the books they're used to purchasing.
 There are many ways to make your book stand out in its category; format shouldn’t be one of them.

 Set Global Pricing

 Global book distribution and pricing your book for other countries can often be daunting for independent and self-publishers.
 You may be sitting in your small town when you decide to publish a book.
-You think you'll sell it online and perhaps to your local bookstores and libraries, but there's actually a world of possibilities available to you that you may not be taking full advantage of.
+You think you'll sell it online and perhaps to your local bookstores and libraries, but there's a world of possibilities available to you that you may not be taking full advantage of.

 Check the pricing of books in your genre across the globe, and use that as a guide for pricing your book in those markets.
 If you don't set prices for your book in additional markets, you are limiting the sale of your book.
 You may be surprised where your potential readers may be, but you'll never know if you don't first make it available to them.

 You enter this information per title in your IngramSpark account.
-So when you're setting up a new title, or editing an existing one, it will be on the page where you enter your retail pricing and will look like this:
+So when you're setting up a new title or editing an existing one, it will be on the page where you enter your retail pricing and will look like this:

 Markets by the Numbers

-Thrillers, crime and mystery novels still dominate the Australian book chart with 49% of all Australians having read a book of that genre in the last 12 months.
+Thrillers, crime and mystery novels still dominate the Australian book chart, with 49% of all Australians having read a book of that genre in the last 12 months.
 With the couple of clicks it takes to add pricing in Australian Dollars, you could be widening your audience by nearly 12 million readers.

 Are you a first-time Spanish author who has only priced their debut Spanish-language novel in Euros?
-There are 41 million native Spanish speakers in the United States, meaning that even if your book marketing efforts only reach 1% of this, you are exposing your book to 410,000 people who may not be able to purchase the book if it does not have a price in both Euros and United States Dollars.
+There are 41 million native Spanish speakers in the United States, meaning that even if your book marketing efforts only reach 1% of this you are exposing your book to 410,000 people who may not be able to purchase the book if it does not have a price in both Euros and United States Dollars.

 It doesn't cost you anything more to have your titles priced in five markets than it does to only have your titles priced in one, and opening up your book distribution network through IngramSpark may uncover a potential fanbase in Italy or Canada that you never knew was out there.